bukowskis/meter/README.md

 # Meter

-BETA!

-A generic abstraction layer for fire and forgetting measurements via UDP.
+A generic abstraction layer for tracking metrics and other data via configurable backends.

 # Installation